Implicit State Estimation via Video Replanning: Experiment

-\paragraph{Rejection and retrieval modules.} To investigate the effectiveness of the Rejection and Retrieval Modules, we compare AVDC (Action Module only), AVDC+Rejection, AVDC+Retrieval, and our method (with both Rejection and Retrieval).
-Notably, the AVDC+Rejection baseline is conceptually similar to a recent work \cite{li2025learn}, which also uses a generator to sample candidate plans and a separate module to select the most viable one given previous interaction attempts.
-The result in \Cref{fig:ablation-1} shows the normalized numbers of replans across all the tasks and individual task performance is shown in \Cref{sec:apdx:exp}.
-Both AVDC+Rejection and AVDC+Retrieval outperform AVDC, justifying the effectiveness of the Rejection and Retrieval modules.
-Our full method (with both the Rejection and Retrieval modules) achieves the best performance, validating the combinations.
+To investigate the effectiveness of the Rejection and Retrieval Modules, we compare our full method against variants that remove either the Rejection or the Retrieval component.
+Notably, the \textit{Ours w/o Retrieval} baseline is conceptually related to recent work~\cite{li2025learn}, which samples candidate plans using a generator and selects among them based on feedback from previous interaction attempts.
+The result in \Cref{fig:ablation-1} shows the normalized number of replans aggregated across all tasks.
+Removing either component consistently degrades performance, highlighting the importance of the Rejection and Retrieval modules.
+The full method achieves the best overall performance, validating the effectiveness of our design.

-\paragraph{Rejection module distance metric.} We compare pixel-wise distance and DINOv2-based similarity for selecting video plan candidates, as described in \Cref{sec:method:rejection_module}. \Cref{fig:ablation-3} shows that pixel-wise distance performs better, likely because DINOv2 struggles to distinguish these plans due to the nature of its pretraining data.
+\paragraph{Rejection module distance metric.} We compare several distance functions for the Rejection Module in \Cref{fig:ablation-3} to assess their impact on overall performance.
+Both the DINOv2-based feature distance and the raw-pixel distance provide effective discrepancy signals for rejection, with the raw-pixel distance performing slightly better in our experiments.
+While the Rejection Module plays a central role in incorporating discrepancy signals during planning, our framework does not rely on a specific distance function, and this choice can be flexibly substituted.
+Accordingly, we adopt the raw-pixel distance as the default baseline in the main results.
+Additional analysis is provided in \Cref{sec:apdx:rejection_metric}.

-\paragraph{Number of generated video plans.} To study how the number of video plans generated to be rejected affects the performance, we vary the number from 1 to 5 and show the result in \Cref{fig:ablation-2}.
-The result aggregates the performance across all the tasks.
-From $n=1$ (AVDC+Retrieval) to $n=2$ (ours), around $10\%$ of replans are saved.
-However, from $n=2$ to $n=5$, the numbers of replans until success are near the same.
-An increase in video plan candidates generated by the video generator results in an increase in the computational cost.
-Therefore, since the performances of $n \in \{2,3,4,5\}$ are comparable, we set $n=2$.
+\paragraph{Number of generated video plans.} We study the effect of the number of generated video plans used by the Rejection Module by varying this number from 1 to 5. \Cref{fig:ablation-2} reports performance aggregated across all tasks.
+Increasing the number of candidates from $n=1$ to $n=2$ (our default) reduces the number of replans by approximately $10\%$.
+Beyond this point, increasing the number of candidates further provides diminishing returns: the performance for $n \in \{2,3,4,5\}$ is nearly identical.
+To balance computational cost and performance gain, we choose $n=2$ for our method.

-\paragraph{Rejection module distance metric.} To study the impact of the distance function used in the Rejection Module, we evaluated several alternatives.
-The results show that raw-pixel distance consistently achieves superior or comparable performance relative to the DINOv2 baseline.
-Based on this finding, we adopt raw-pixel distance as the default choice of $K$ for the Rejection Module.